Universities are a defining piece of the puzzle when it comes to shaping cities and communities for a better future.

 What makes students, employees and academics flock to a university?
 Why do some campuses thrive while others dwindle?
 As universities grow, how can campuses make the most of their assets, land and location?
 What do students need to feel safe and able to succeed on campus?

 Our brightest minds have come together to identify 10 key insights for universities to meet the future.

-Download your copy of ‘Shaping universities of the future’ below.
+Download your copy of ‘Shaping Universes of the Future‘ by clicking the thumbnail below.